 Depending on the tumor, a vet might find that a mast cell tumor on your dog has very little malignancy and is quite harmless, while others may become life-threatening unless they are treated effectively and relatively early.

-As a cancer concerning mast cells grows, it can cause mast cells from being able to do their normal jobs.
+As cancer concerning mast cells grows, it can cause mast cells from being able to do their normal jobs.
 This can keep a lot of important functions from being done as well.
-In addition, the mast cell tumor can also effect the blood pressure, heart rate and overall homeostasis in your dog.
+In addition, the mast cell tumor can also affect the blood pressure, heart rate, and overall homeostasis in your dog.

 Mast Cell Tumors Appearance

 Coming in different sizes, shapes and in many different places, mast cell tumors can sometimes be hard to find.
 You may also find that they come in different textures, being either flat or raised, firm, or soft.
 Often, these tumors begin rather small but can grow quite quickly.
 In some cases, they may even shrink, and then begin to grow more quickly again.

 Most often, these tumors are found in the skin.
 That said, they can sometimes be located in the lungs or intestines as well.
 It's also highly likely for them to spread pretty quickly to other areas like the liver, spleen, or bone marrow, which can cause serious problems for your pet.

 Understanding the symptoms of mast cell tumors is key to knowing when to get your dog into a vet.

 Oftentimes, you may notice redness or fluid that has accumulated around the tumor.
 This is often due to higher histamine levels that are being released within the tumor.